particle-iot/docs/src/content/reference/webhooks.md

 ### Error Limits

-The server receiving a webhook must responds within 5 seconds.
+The server receiving a webhook must respond within 5 seconds.

 **A webhook will sleep if the server responds with errors 10 times in a row.**